Skip to main content

 The Legend of Khiimori was developed by NightinGames.

 The Legend of Khiimori has received positive reviews from players.
-Most players liked this game for its gameplay but disliked it for its stability.
+Most players liked The Legend of Khiimori for its story but disliked it for its stability.

 The Legend of Khiimori is a single player game.

-Similar games include Equinox: Homecoming, Towers of Aghasba, Cowboy Life Simulator, Breakwaters, The Gold River Project and others.
+Similar games include Towers of Aghasba, Cowboy Life Simulator, Equinox: Homecoming, The Ranch of Rivershine, No Rest for the Wicked and others.